bevyengine/rfcs/implementation_details.md

 I think #2 is the better solution.

-TBD, I think there are more of these.
+TBD, I'm sure there are more of these.

 ## Replicate Trait